 What is sinusitis?

-Sinuses become congested just like your nose does when reacting to allergens, irritants or respiratory infections.
+Sinusitis occurs when your nasal sinuses become congested just like your nose does when reacting to allergens, irritants or respiratory infections.
 The congestion causes nasal tissues to be inflamed and swollen, producing even more mucus.

 As mucus accumulates in your sinuses, it provides a breeding ground for germs to grow.
 Infection can set in, causing sinus pressure and pain – otherwise known as sinusitis.

 Sinusitis affects 31 million people in the United States every year.
 It’s a condition that often develops as a complication after a cold or the flu.
 People who have asthma, allergies or weak immune systems are at high risk for sinus infections.

 Sinus infection symptoms include: